This article has links to products and services we love, which we may make commission from.

 - Boston Cream Pie- Two layers of cake with a thick layer of custard in the middle and finished with a thick chocolate glaze.

 - Clam Chowder- a thick soup made with seafood, potatoes, and cream.
-Though it’s now known worldwide, you’ll have to try the original.
+Though it’s now known worldwide, you must try the original.

 - Baked Beans- Stewed with brown sugar or molasses for sweetness and served with pork throughout.